jhkette/new-portfolio/content/blog/image-upload/index.md

 ---
 title: Image upload
 status: project
-appearence: 15
+appearence: 10
 code: php, MySQL
 url: http://titan.dcs.bbk.ac.uk/~jkette01/w1fma/
 thumb: cycle.jpeg
 main: pompidou.jpeg
 ---

 This photo gallery application was part of my work at Birkbeck.
-The application was made using PHP and MySQL and written in an OOP style.
+The application was made using PHP with a MySQL database written in an OOP style.

 I’ve made sure to consider the security implications of allowing users to upload files.
 I carefully checked the extension and mime type and checked other variables to ensure the user uploads a valid image.
 I also use prepared statements and parameterized queries to protect against any form of SQL injection.